 During the later years of his life, Leonardo was more fascinated by science than he was by art.
 Leonardo was not limited by the technology of his time.
 He studied and thought of ideas that were possible or conceivable.
 One of his greatest accomplishments is the range of topics that he studied including anatomy, zoology, botany, geology, optics, aerodynamics and hydrodynamics.
 His interests were so broad that he often became interested in something else and failed to finish what he started.
 Even still, Leonardo was so far ahead of his time that many of his ideas would not be further explored or even understood for another 300 to 400 years.
 Leonardo observed, analyzed and recorded everything he saw in meticulously illustrated notebooks.
 Despite producing thousands of pages of observations in his manuscripts, Leonardo never published his ideas.
 He even went to great lengths to conceal his work by writing in cryptic shorthand or writing backwards.

 Some of his scientific notebooks still exist today.
 The most famous, Codex Leicester, was written on double-wide pages in his mirror writing or backward script.
-The Codex contains observations of the natural world detailed by text, images and diagrams and is named for Thomas Coke, the earl of Leicester, who bought it in 1717 and whose family owned it for 263 years.
-In 1980, the book was purchased by Armand Hammer, who re-named it the Codex Hammer, then on November 11, 1994 the manuscript was purchased by Bill Gates at Christie’s auction house for a staggering and record-breaking sale price of US$30,802,500.
+The Codex contains observations of the natural world detailed by text, images and diagrams, and is named for Thomas Coke, the Earl of Leicester, who bought it in 1717 and whose family owned it for 263 years.
+In 1980, the book was purchased by Armand Hammer, who re-named it the Codex Hammer.
+On November 11, 1994 the manuscript was purchased by Bill Gates at Christie’s auction house for a staggering and record-breaking sale price of $30,802,500 (U.S.).
 The name Codex Leicester was restored in July 1995.

 Da Vinci’s Codex Leicester, published in 1510